mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 | TutorialURL | Tutorial URL for the project |
 | DefaultFileScope | Default file scope (App, Asset, etc.) |

+**Note:** Project-level properties control app-wide settings and Material Design theming.
+Theme colors (PrimaryColor, PrimaryColorDark, AccentColor) affect theming elements like the action bar and ripple effects — they do not override per-screen properties.
+Each screen has its own properties (such as BackgroundColor, Title, ScreenOrientation) set independently via `set_property`.

 ## 3. How to Respond

 You have two output channels and you should use both appropriately: